Oxyliteral/PF-WOTR-mod-archive/README.md

 **KineticRod**
 Adds Kinetic Rod and Greater Kinetic Rod to the game, which can be bought at the tavern in act 3 and the Storyteller in act 4, respectively.
+Adds CrownOfElements (from Kingmaker), obtainable by defeating Sarzaksys in Act 4 (Fleshmarkets).
+Adds Quicken Kinetic Metamagic rod, obtainable by defeating Vellexia (obtained in post-combat dialogue).
+Due to how swift actions not interacting very well with gather power, I made them incompatible, so you can only have one group active at a time.
+To compensate, the rod gives -1 burn.
+Added Ultimate Kinetic Rod and Ultimate Kinetic Diadem to the game, buyable from the Storyteller in act 5.
+(Dialog and vendor have been updated to accomdate this change).